-I’ve had this question about kilns a few times now, so I thought it’s about time I did some research and published this article.
+I’ve had this question about kilns a few times now, so I thought it was about time I did some research and published this article.

 A major difference between glass and ceramic kilns is their operating temperature.
 Glass kilns don’t need to fire up to the same temperatures as ceramic kilns.

 Typically, we process glass somewhere between 600 C (1100 F) and 815 C (1500 F).
-The lower end is used for processes like slumping and draping, and we go even lower to fire on low-temperature decals.
-The higher temperatures are used for processes such as full fusing, raking, and casting.
+The lower end is used for processes like slumping into moulds, and draping over formers.
+We go even lower to fire on low-temperature decals.
+The higher temperatures are used for processes such as full glass fusing, raking, and casting.
 Of course, there are exceptions to this, but it’s generally around that range.

 So, what does this mean?
 Well, it means that while you could in principle process glass in a ceramic kiln, you couldn’t fully process ceramic items in a glass kiln.
 It just doesn’t get hot enough.